 How to Use the Virtual Clinic

 If you don't have Internet access (wi-fi or phone data), a mobile device, or a computer with a web-cam, please visit an Ideal Option clinic to use the onsite telemedicine kiosk.

 Schedule Your Appointment

-Our Virtual Clinic is open Monday-Friday between 8am - 5pm local time for patients located in Alaska, Idaho, Maryland, Minnesota, Montana, New Mexico, North Dakota, Oregon, and Washington.
+Our Virtual Clinic is open Monday-Friday between 8am - 5pm local time for eligible patients located in Alaska, Idaho, Maryland, Minnesota, Montana, New Mexico, North Dakota, Oregon, and Washington.

 Prepare Your Phone or Tablet